Microgrids for Community Resilience Program

 Funding Decisions

-The first two rounds of MCR grants were awarded; Round 1 in July 2023 and Round 2 in July 2024 (see map).
-See more information about the awardees.
+The first three rounds of MCR grants were awarded (see map).
+More information about the awardees.

 Public Engagement